ChemistryGal/CS2450-Group-Project/README.md

 There is an options menu in the top left that will allow you to change the background color and the box colors.
 You can also exit the app through the options menu.
 Below is a video showing how everything works!

+You can also use the command or control keys to copy and paste items to the editor.
+If you would like to copy multiple values just hold down the control or command key and select each of the values you'd like to copy.
+The same works for deleting values.

 ## Video
 [<img src="https://i9.ytimg.com/vi_webp/RApcH3Yic7Y/mq2.webp?sqp=COC-6LAG-oaymwEmCMACELQB8quKqQMa8AEB-AGuCYAC0AWKAgwIABABGGUgZShlMA8=&rs=AOn4CLB1eHEtxyw_6M3iEBsX46gNxpFGCQ" width="50%">](https://youtu.be/RApcH3Yic7Y "Test Video")